 Remote work may offer flexibility and convenience, but ensuring those are advantages and not liabilities will require specific action and focus.
+There’s an array of issues remote and hybrid companies battle like:

-This post will discuss nine challenges of working remotely and how to overcome these common remote work pitfalls.
+In this post, we’ll discuss nine challenges of working remotely and how to overcome these common remote work pitfalls.

 Boost your team’s efficiency with Hubstaff's productivity tools

-Try it free for 14 days1.
-Remote team collaboration and communication
+Try it free for 14 days

 It’s difficult to force people to brainstorm or work through things together.
-So, instead, start by removing the barriers to collaboration.
-When you get the challenges out of the way, your remote team will be more comfortable working together.
-Once you address communication gaps, you might even learn to master asynchronous work and have extended coverage working across multiple time zones.
+Instead, start by removing the barriers to collaboration.
+When you remove the challenges, your remote team will be more comfortable working together.

 2. Productivity